 tritium concentrations for the local water treatment plants upstream and downstream from SRS compared to the average of weekly river water samples collected at RM 141.5.
-The average tritium concentration at RM 141.5 is approximately 1.3% of the EPA standard for tritium and decreases slightly at the downstream sampling location.
+The average tritium concentration at RM 141.5 is approximately 1.2% of the EPA standard for tritium and decreases slightly at the downstream sampling location.

-Sample results did not detect tritium, cobalt-60, cesium-137, strontium-89,90, uranium-235, plutonium-238, plutonium-239, and curium-244 in onsite drinking water test locations.
-Sample results indicated detectable levels of americium-241 in five onsite samples, uranium-234 in six onsite samples, and uranium-238 in six onsite samples.
+Sample results did not detect tritium, cobalt-60, cesium-137, strontium-89/90, uranium-235, plutonium-239, and curium-244 in onsite drinking water test locations.
+Sample results indicated detectable levels of americium-241 in one onsite sample, plutonium-238 in two onsite samples, uranium-234 in two onsite samples, and uranium-238 in three onsite samples.
 Appendix Table D-14 summarizes the results.
-Americium-241 concentrations are near the method detection limit, and the uranium is natural.
+Americium-241 and plutonium-238 concentrations are near the method detection limit, and the uranium is natural.
 All analytical results are well below the EPA standard.